« Visit Fantastic Pest Control

 • Sting: Hoverflies don’t sting at all

-• Flight: they can hover very well and can stay still in the air for a long time and then start flying again.
+• Flight: they can hover very well, stay still in the air for a long time, and then start flying again.

 • Diet: Hoverflies include different things in the different stages of their lifecycle.
-For example, during larval stage they eat aphids and when they reach the adult stage they start looking for pollen and nectar.
+For example, during the larval stage, they eat aphids, and when they reach the adult stage, they start looking for pollen and nectar.
 This makes them great pollinators in many flowering plants and great pest control in the garden as they feed on aphids.

 Habitat